mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

 }
 {% endhighlight %}

-This works.
-Here are a few of the benefits:
+Here are a few of the benefits that come with this solution:

 * code is at the place you expect it to be - a error message on a screen is defined in the corresponding screen controller
 * embedded in the source code of the software - runtime configurations can't accidentily disable security constaints